 University of Nevada-Las Vegas

-UNLV is, according to U.S. News and World Report, the most diverse campus in the nation.
-Like UI-C, UNLV also has a very larger population of commuting students.
-Workshop partnered with UNLV to develop strategies to renovation and expand its existing student union.
-Extensive interviews and workshops helped us get to know the know the campus.
+UNLV is one of the most diverse campuses in the nation.
+Like UI-C, UNLV also has a very large population of commuting students.
+Workshop partnered with UNLV to develop strategies to renovate and expand its existing student union.
+Extensive interviews and workshops helped us get to know the campus.
 We also customized an online survey to verify what students on the ground were telling us.
 For students, the two of the most critical stressors are time and safety.

 Time is an issue because commuters struggle to stay productive between classes, fueled and fed for the day, or to simply relax.

 Percentage of students who say UNLV Student Union should be a place to:

 Stay fueled and fed for the day (95%)

 Chill and just be (85%)

 Stay productive between classes (80%)

 Another important finding from UNLV is the high percentage of students who, though they value the institution for its diversity, nevertheless look to the Student Union and its programs to help them participate and contribute to a fuller, multi-cultural experience.
 Results from our survey suggest that this commitment reflects the aspirations of the vast majority of UNLV students: